 This can apply to individuals as well as classes.
 Before criticising a child's work or behaviour aim to have made three positive contacts with them beforehand.
-Can the criticism be couched in positive terms?
 They will usually be more receptive to what you have to say.

 Within the class, aim to appreciate three children before criticising one.
-The lesson children will learn is that they are more likely to get attention when they behave or work well than when they behave badly.
+The lesson children will learn is that they are more likely to get attention when they behave or work well than when they behave badly